Krayt78/rust-journey/chapters/02_core_concepts/02_borrowing/README.md

-# Borrowing in Rust
+# References and Borrowing in Rust

-Borrowing is a fundamental concept in Rust that allows you to reference data without taking ownership of it.
-This solves many of the challenges presented by the ownership system while still maintaining memory safety.
+While ownership gives Rust its memory safety, it would be very limiting if we had to transfer ownership every time we wanted to use a value.
+Borrowing allows us to reference data without taking ownership of it.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 4.2: References and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) in the official Rust Book.

 ## Key Concepts